Queer Playwriting Award Info & Registration

 The annual Queer Playwriting Award (previously Playtime Staged Readings), a collaboration between Gasworks Arts Park and Midsumma Festival, is part of the Midsumma Presents Program.

 Creators of new or developing works of theatre are invited to submit their proposals for consideration by a panel of supportive industry professionals.
 If you have an idea for a show, a completed script, or anything in between, we want to hear from you.
-Up to four works will be selected by the industry panel and invited to present a 15 minute staged reading at Gasworks Arts Park as part of Midsumma Festival.
-One work will be selected to receive ongoing support and development with a view to becoming a full-scale work to be presented in Midsumma Festival 2023 or beyond.
+Up to eight works will be selected by the industry panel and invited to present a 15 minute staged reading at Gasworks Arts Park as part of Midsumma Festival.
+One work will be selected to receive ongoing support and development with a view to becoming a full-scale work to be presented in Midsumma Festival 2024 or beyond.
 The ultimate aim of the Queer Playwriting Award is to tour the work nationally to expose it to a wide range of metropolitan, regional and rural audiences.

 This development program aims to identify, support and develop new playwriting talent and get queer issues out there for mainstream audiences to consider and enjoy.
 The LGBTQIA+ community is diverse, exciting and full of stories and ideas that deserve to be heard on the stages of performing arts venues throughout the country.
 This is the chance you have been waiting for to tell a bold, funny, new, important, or exciting story to Australian theatre audiences.

 If you have any queries, contact Gasworks Arts Park on 03 8606 4200 or email [email protected]